A Progressive Dinner on The Queen Mary

 A Progressive Dinner Aboard the Queen Mary

 We started our tour in the Observation Bar, nibbling on an enormous cheese platter that was hard to tear Bob away from and a few speciality cocktails.
-It was here that we first met our host for the evening, the Queen Mary’s commodore, the very charming Everette Howard.
-Mr. Howard has worked onboard the Queen Mary for many years and he was the perfect host and story-teller.
+It was here that we first met our host for the evening, the Queen Mary’s commodore, the very charming Everette Hoard.
+Mr. Hoard has worked onboard the Queen Mary for many years and he was the perfect host and story-teller.

 Leaving the Observation Bar we headed to the Promenade Cafe for crab cake sandwiches, fish skewers, seasoned fries, and lobster bisque soup.
 The crab cakes were my favorite and I may have been why they needed to make several more orders- they were so juicy and savory with soft buns.
 We washed those down with fruity cocktails made to order from our private bartender.
 This room might be my favorite since it has a low-key vibe with gorgeous views of Downtown Long Beach.
 As the sun was setting, the golden rays hit against the water and the buildings in the most spectacular way. *I would definitely suggest coming here with a loved one around sunset time for fresh seafood and the view.